rubik/rubik.github.io/content/post/ab-testing-formulas.md

 results in values that are too low, in the sense that the power of the test is lower than $1 - \beta$ at $\theta = \delta$.
-[Casagrande, Pike, and Smith (1978b)](https://doi.org/10.2307/2530613) derived the following adjustment (called "continuity correction"),
+[Casagrande, Pike, and Smith (1978b)](https://doi.org/10.2307/2530613) derived the following adjustment (using the so-called "continuity correction"),

 $$
 \begin{align}